British Rail Class 12: Operational details

 The locomotives were designed for use in the two South London marshalling yards at Norwood Junction and Hither Green, and remained there for much of their working lives.

-The three fitted with Westinghouse air train braking were often used at Dover shunting continental ferry vans before Classes 08 and 09 were generally converted to this system.
+Four (15230–15233) were fitted with air train braking originally for the 1966 Bournemouth line electrification scheme and the need for air brake depot shunters and station pilots; based at Bournemouth 1967 but re-allocated 1968 to Ashford and then often used at Dover shunting continental ferry vans before Classes 08 and 09 were generally converted to this system.
 They were also utilised as works shunters at Ashford, Brighton and Eastleigh.

-Withdrawal and Preservation
+Withdrawal and preservation

-The entire class was withdrawn between 1968 and 1971 and most were cut up for scrap soon afterwards.
+The entire class was withdrawn between 1968 and 1971 and most were scrapped soon afterwards.
 However, three were sold for industrial use with two of those locomotives being scrapped later on.
 One, 15222, had been used as a generator by a quarry in South Wales having been acquired from the Newport scrapyard of John Cashmore Ltd. A second, 15231, was sold by BR to Tilling Construction at Grassington.
 The third, 15224, was sold by BR to the National Coal Board for use in the Kent Coalfield.
-After use at Betteshanger and Snowdown collieries, it passed into preservation in 1982.
-It is now the only surviving locomotive of the class, and is currently in storage awaiting overhaul at the Spa Valley Railway, Royal Tunbridge Wells.
-A detailed overhaul/restoration scoping plan is in development; the locomotive requires a complete re-wire as the original wiring is suffering age related deterioration.
+It was used at Betteshanger and Snowdown collieries, and was preserved in 1982.
+It is now the only surviving locomotive of the class, and is awaiting overhaul at the Spa Valley Railway, Royal Tunbridge Wells.
+A detailed overhaul and restoration scoping plan is in development; the locomotive requires a complete re-wire as the original wiring is suffering age related deterioration.
 As of January 2021, the project is on hold awaiting suitable funding.